T of C

 Also: mind-cultivation ("Confucian mind-cultivation" may refer to the Buddhist and/or Daoist influenced idea of sitting quietly in order to achieve awarenessv [also see kongmen xinfa]).
 There are various ways to write this in Chinese, including:

 None of these indicates when the term first came to be connected to playing or learning guqin.
 An internet search will show a lot of information, and opinions, about Chinese concepts of self-cultivation.
-My own suggestion, perhaps inspired by this article by James Watt, is that one can distinguish between "playing the qin in order to cultivate oneself" and "cultivating oneself by playing qin".
+My own suggestion, perhaps inspired by this article by James Watt, is that in theory one should be able to distinguish between "playing the qin in order to cultivate oneself" and "cultivating oneself by playing qin".

 查阜西 Zha Fuxi, 存見古琴曲譜輯覽 Cunjian Guqin Qupu Jilan: